Leibniz-IWT/comsol-dendrite/README.md

 # comsol-dendrite
 This is a implementation of a model for dendritic growth during the solidification of a pure metal.
 The model was developed in Comsol Multiphysics 5.6.
+If you want to have a quick look at what the model does, please have a look at the MP4 file.

 Author:
 Nils Ellendt